 Naturally, this concept appeals to parents who wish to stay close to (or just keep an eye on) their children through the preschool years.

 Specific organizational formats vary from co-op to co-op.
 Typically, there will be a decision-making board comprised of parents who hire child care providers and preschool teachers, make budgeting decisions, and generally run the show.

 Interested in investigating further?
 Here are a few things you can expect to encounter as a member of a co-op preschool or co-op daycare.

-- You’ll save money.
 A co-op has some of the same costs as any daycare or preschool (rent, utilities, food, etc.), but overall fees will be lower than other preschools.
-As explained above, that is partly because you are contributing your own time so staff expenses are typically lower.
-Some cooperative daycares and preschools will also allow you to pay (with cash) for hours you weren’t able to contribute
+As explained above, you are contributing your own time so staff expenses are typically lower.
+Some cooperative daycares and preschools will also allow you to pay (with cash) for hours you weren’t able to contribute.

 As a summary, cooperative preschools can be a great option for parents who are able to contribute some of their time.
 It’ll allow you to participate in your child’s early education, and it’s more affordable than other preschools!